Anatomical Gifts Program

 - Anatomical Gift Authorization

 The Anatomical Gift Authorization is not a contract.
-It is a document that declares your wish to have your body donated to Dartmouth Medical School.
+It is a document that declares your wish to have your body donated to the Geisel School of Medicine.
 Three (3) members of your family or other responsible parties should witness your signature on this document.
 Since signatures are required on the original document, we cannot process requests electronically.
 Please call the office (603.650.1636) if you would like us to send you the forms in the mail.

 When we receive your completed forms, we will send you a wallet size card to carry and two copies of the Anatomical Gifts Authorization.
 Please keep one copy in your records and give the other to your family members or other responsible parties.